lybird300/lybird300.github.io/_posts/2015-04-20-cojava-manual.md

 </code></pre>

 <a name="output"></a><h2>Output files</h2>
-cosi provides two output files for each simulated population, named out.hap-? and out.pos-? (replace the '?' with a specific population index --  1 european, 3 african-american, 4 asian, 5 african).
+<p>cosi provides two output files for each simulated population, named out.hap-? and out.pos-? (replace the '?' with a specific population index --  1 european, 3 african-american, 4 asian, 5 african).</p>

-The out.hap-? file contains the simulated samples (chromosomes/haplotypes).
+<p>The out.hap-? file contains the simulated samples (chromosomes/haplotypes).
 Each line corresponds to a sample, including ID of the chromosome (sample ID), label of the population this chromosome belongs to, and then the simulated sequence (sites separated by a blank space).
 The original state and the mutation are represented by "2" and "1" respectively.
-The file is formatted as below:
+The file is formatted as below:</p>
 <table border="0">
   <tr>
     <th>Chrom #</th>